WeAreAVP/avcc/README.md

 Credits
 =======

-This software was created by Audio Visual Preservation Solutions, Inc.
+This software was created by AVPreserve (www.avpreserve.com).

 List of contributors